-Section 95 Lists Issued 06/10/19 05 Glossary 108 of 176 Topic Page non-repudiable Not subject to repudiation.

-See repudiation.

-Collections that are not treated as revenue or income; e.g., a non-revenue receipts reimbursement of an expenditure.

-One who is not a common-law employee or officer of the State non-State employee of Arizona.
+, ,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,,, , district, a city, a town, a municipal corporation, or any other political subdivision of this state or any other state. non-repudiable Not subject to repudiation.
+See repudiation. non-revenue receipts Collections that are not treated as revenue or income; e.g., a reimbursement of an expenditure. non-State employee One who is not a common-law employee or officer of the State of Arizona.
 This term is most often used in connection with contractors, volunteers and other who perform services for the State, but who are not State employees.
 This term is essentially interchangeable with "non-State worker."

-Cf. non-State worker.

-non-State item Any item, acquired with the P-Card or other State-issued payment card, which does not fulfill a valid public purpose.

-Persons who perform services for the State of Arizona but are not State employees paid under the authority of any payroll system of Arizona State Government, e.g., contractors, leased staff, volunteers, interns, convicts, etc. This term is essentially interchangeable with "non-State employee."

-Cf. non-State employee.

-The percentages, established by law, at which an employee and his employer make payments to the ASRS Plan.

-As defined by each Authorized State Retirement System.
-Normal retirement is required for RASL qualification in the event of a deceased employee.

-In the context of continuity of operations, The amount of purchases or payments that can be made using a particular P-Card when emergency P-Card limits are not in effect.
+Cf. non-State worker. non-State item Any item, acquired with the P-Card or other State-issued payment card, which does not fulfill a valid public purpose. non-State worker Persons who perform services for the State of Arizona but are not State employees paid under the authority of any payroll system of Arizona State Government, e.g., contractors, leased staff, volunteers, interns, convicts, etc. This term is essentially interchangeable with "non-State employee."
+Cf. non-State employee. normal contribution rates The percentages, established by law, at which an employee and his employer make payments to the ASRS Plan. normal retirement As defined by each Authorized State Retirement System.
+Normal retirement is required for RASL qualification in the event of a deceased employee. normal P-Card limit In the context of continuity of operations, The amount of purchases or payments that can be made using a particular P-Card when emergency P-Card limits are not in effect.
+North American Industry Classification Code See NAICC. not sufficient funds See NSF. a notice of intent See NOI. noun A word that refers to a person, place, thing, state, idea, or quality.
+NSF Not sufficient funds; an abbreviation used to designate a check returned by the bank upon which it is drawn because account balance is too low to pay it.
+See overdraft.

-See NAICC.

-not sufficient funds See NSF.
+Notice of Award